or alternatively: how to destroy a perfectly good eraser (as my hubby says).

 step 1: materials

-i use pentel hi.polymer smooth white erasers- they're soft and easy to carve, and cheap [$1.50 for 3 at walmart/target!] each eraser will make 3 of the little 1" round stamps i'm making here. also a sharpie to draw your designs, and a carving tool. i use a little cheap set meant for wood, walnut hollow 6 piece set, but am dreaming of a speedball linoleum carver [a bit more expensive but still not too bad price-wise, and provides much more control over your design!] you also need some extra wine corks and possibly an x-acto knife.
+i use pentel hi.polymer smooth white erasers- they're soft and easy to carve, and cheap [$1.50 for 3 at walmart/target!] each eraser will make 3 of the little 1" round stamps i'm making here. also a sharpie to draw your designs, and a carving tool. i use a little cheap set meant for wood, walnut hollow 6 piece set, but am dreaming of a speedball linoleum carver [a bit more expensive but still not too bad price-wise, and provides much more control over your design!] you also need some extra wine corks and possibly an x-acto knife.step 2:

-draw your design on your nice, smoothed out circle with sharpie. then take the sharp corner of your carving tool and trace back over only the lines you have drawn. don't go too deep or too fast! go slowly and carefully since a slip of the hand can mean a painful cut to your finger or messing up your design.
+draw your design on your nice, smoothed out circle with sharpie. then take the sharp corner of your carving tool and trace back over only the lines you have drawn. don't go too deep or too fast! go slowly and carefully since a slip of the hand can mean a painful cut to your finger or messing up your design.step 5:

-once your circle is defined, continue chipping away the sides and flattening out the bottom so that the extra eraser is trimmed off around your circle. [shown right to left in the photo.] you want the bottom to be mostly flat so that it can be glued onto your wine cork. i usually fully flatten it out after i've carved the design because it's easier to hold onto as you're carving before you've trimmed off the extra!
+once your circle is defined, continue chipping away the sides and flattening out the bottom so that the extra eraser is trimmed off around your circle. [shown right to left in the photo.] you want the bottom to be mostly flat so that it can be glued onto your wine cork. i usually fully flatten it out after i've carved the design because it's easier to hold onto as you're carving before you've trimmed off the extra!step 6:

 and done! repeat and make tons of cheap, fun little stampers. find something fun to put the whole collection in [such as an emptied out and painted altoids tin!] and add to your stash of awesome stamps. maybe even make a set with a theme as a gift for a crafty friend?